 4. Do Weight-Bearing Exercises 3 Times Per Week

-Exercises that develop and maintain muscle tone reduce the risks of chronic injuries and fatal falls or accidents, according to the National Institute on Aging (NIA).
+Exercises that develop and maintain muscle tone, bone density, balance and coordination reduce the risks of chronic injuries and fatal falls or accidents, according to the National Institute on Aging (NIA).

 5. Use a Smaller Plate